 7 "Socio-economic Movements," P.R.
 Sarkar.
 A Few Problems Solved Part 8.
 Ananda Marga Publications. http://proutglobe.org/2011/06/socio-economic-movements/

-9 The term progress derives from the Latin progradi, indicating «well-directed movement».
-The Latin term in its turn derives from pragati in Sanskrit, meaning the same thing.
+10 The term progress derives from the Latin progradi, indicating «forward movement».
+The Latin term may be related to pragati in Sanskrit, meaning "well-directed movement".